Understanding Mediation for Personal Injury Victims

 It involves specific procedures, expectations, and actors.
 Below is a closer look at the probable outcome of mediations and what a person can expect.

 - The Mediator – A personal injury case mediator is someone that is impartial to the case and has obtained a certificate for dispute resolution.
-In many situations, this is a judge or a lawyer that doesn’t have an active interest in the case and an understanding of personal injury law.
-The mediator's fee is typically a flat fee.
-The plaintiff and defendant usually divide the costs of the fee, paying their portion.
+And in many situations, this is a judge or a lawyer that doesn’t have an active interest in the case and an understanding of personal injury law.
+Last, the mediator's fee is typically a flat fee.
+And the plaintiff and defendant usually divide the costs of the fee, paying their portion.
 A mediator’s interest in resolving disputes often results in more intervention work, as their reputation improves with each successful resolution.

 - Insurance Adjuster or Carrier for Defendant – An insurance representative (adjuster) for the accused will represent the insured.
 In some cases, the defendant attends this part of the mediation.
 But in some situations, they do not.
 The adjuster will usually participate in mediations, but not always.
 Adjusters often have the last say on the amount of settlement offered.
 And they also must accept a final demand for a settlement.